sagomilk/crazy-jam/README.md

 crazy-jam
 =========

-This is an code jam,
+This is an jam :)
-for practise, for demo temporarily.
-It is so ugly but ... wow !
-:)